 The best of one's efforts become manifest when one encounters an obstacle or defeat in the pursuit of his aspirations.
 There are many individuals who do not discover themselves until they have lost everything.

 Those who have inner substance do not give up their perseverance unless they have extracted the elements of greatness from the depths of hardship and defeat and who do not abandon their efforts until they are triumphant.
-Every work that they begin is marked with vigor and energy and their great personal qualities are cast in the very heart of failure.
+Every work that they begin is marked with vigour and energy and their great personal qualities are cast in the very heat of failure.

-One of the first urges that manifest itself in a human being is the desire to win and dominate.
-But if he should always stick to his ordinary routine the will to struggle and endeavor becomes extinguished in his spirit.
+One of the first urges that manifests itself in a human being is the desire to win and dominate.
+But if he should always stick to his ordinary routine the will to struggle and endeavour becomes extinguished in his spirit.